felipe-softwaredev/headlines/README.md

-# Live-News - headlines app supported by the News API (alternative to Google News Api)
+# Healines - supported by the News API (alternative to Google News Api)

 - Live-News:
   - [Description](#description)